observeinc/terraform-aws-cloudwatch-logs-subscription/README.md

 makes is easier to forward log data towards Observe (through the Observe Kinesis Firehose module).

+By default, the module will create subscription filters for all log groups.

 ## Terraform versions

 Terraform 0.13 and newer.
 Submit pull-requests to `main` branch.